hannob/smtpsmug/README.md

 instead of Windows '\r\n' newlines).
 It supports multiple other malformed endings.
 Use `--list-tests` to show them, `--test [testname]` to select one.

+Please note that this script does currently not test whether servers support pipelining.
+Postfix recommends to disable pipelining for unauthenticated connections, which mitigates the vulnerability.
+This is a temporary mitigation, and it is what you probably should do for the time being, but it is not the purpose of this script to test for that.

 There are multiple behaviors of mail servers that enable the vulnerability:

 * Mail servers accept malformed endings.
 This is in all cases a bug and a violation of